Gipps' model: Using numerical methods to generate time-space diagrams

 Using higher-order methods reduces the probability that the term under the square root in the congested branch of the velocity equation will fall below zero.

 For the purpose of simulation, it is important to make sure the velocity and position of every vehicle has been calculated for a timestep before determining the moving along to the next timestep.

-In 2000, Wilson used Gipp's model for simulating driver behavior on a ring road.
+In 2000, Wilson used Gipps' model for simulating driver behavior on a ring road.
 In this case, every vehicle in the system is following another vehicle – the leader follows the last vehicle.
 The results of the experiment showed that the cars followed a free-flow time-space trajectory when the density on the ring road was low.
 However, as the number of vehicles on the road increases (density increases), kinematic waves begin to form as the congested part of the Gipps’ Model velocity equation prevails.